Camden Crop News: April 2023

 Wheat Research Tour: May 10th

 We will be hosting a “whistle stop” tour with Dr. Angela Post to highlight wheat research conducted at the Northeast Ag Expo Small Grain Field Day test site: 1209 Toxey Rd, Elizabeth City, NC 27909, on Wednesday, May 10th from 8:30 a.m.-10:30 a.m.
 We have a number of trials at the site including a replicated wheat variety trial, a plant population by nitrogen rate and time of application, foliar fungicide test, and herbicide test.

 Preparing for Stink Bugs in Corn

-Thresholds vary depending on stink bug pressure and are based on a 100 plant sample as described above (see table).
+Thresholds vary depending on growth stage and are based on a 100 plant sample as described below (see table).
 These thresholds are not percentages, but numbers.
 If a single plant has multiple stink bugs, this must be counted into the total.
 If the number of stink bugs exceeds the number in the “treat” category, treat the field even if 100 plants have not been sampled.
-If the number per plant falls between the “treat” and “do not treat” category, take more samples until a confident decision can be made.
+If the number of stink bugs per plant falls between the “treat” and “do not treat” category, take more samples until a confident decision can be made.

 Alternatively, if the entire plant is sampled, thresholds are 1 per 10 plants (V1 to V6), 1 per 8 plants (V14 to VT), and 1 per 4 plants (R1 to R2).